postsharp/Metalama.Samples/examples/notifypropertychanged/README.md

 [!metalama-file NotifyPropertyChangedAttribute.cs member="NotifyPropertyChangedAttribute.PropertyChanged"]

-To read more about this, see <xref: implementing-interfaces>.
+To read more about this, see <xref:implementing-interfaces>.

 Note that the `OnPropertyChanged` method is not a part of the [System.ComponentModel.INotifyPropertyChanged](xref:System.ComponentModel.INotifyPropertyChanged) interface.
 So we introduce it not by using the <xref:Metalama.Framework.Aspects.InterfaceMemberAttribute?text=[InterfaceMember]> custom attribute but by using the <xref:Metalama.Framework.Aspects.IntroduceAttribute?text=[Introduce]> attribute.
 We again assign the `Ignore` value to the <xref:Metalama.Framework.Aspects.IntroduceAttribute.WhenExists> property, so we skip this step if the target type already contains this method.